How to Get Rid of Voles Humanely

-Remove other ground cover like brush, low-lying bushes and shrubs.
+- Remove ground cover like brush, low-lying bushes & shrubs.

 It's likely that the voles in your lawn are concentrated to an area about 1/4 acre in size.
 By identifying the vole damage on your property, you can better pinpoint where the voles are living and where to focus.

 - surface runways: irregular paths of clipped and trampled grass or soil, about 1-2" in width

 - burrow entrances: clean, round holes about 1.5" in diameter, often in line with surface runways

 - delayed or halted fruit production in trees: indicative of root damage caused by girdling